35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The GLA's 'balanced' approach

 The Mayor's approval of BL's s73 application relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf).
-This weighs up the pros and cons of the aplication, and the report's conclusion begins by saying that '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9].
+This weighs up the pros and cons of the application's proposed changes, but, despite the development's large increase in floorspace, height and density and big cuts to affordable housing, begins its conclusion by saying that '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission'* **[^9]**.

-It then notes that the Mayor must judge the application against the development plan and *'material considerations'* **[^8i].**  This places affordable housing and family housing alongside all other aspects of the development, such as design and appearance; heritage and environmental impact; housing provision; work, leisure and other uses; jobs, transport, education and viability.
+It then notes that the Mayor must judge the application against the development plan and *'material considerations'* **[^9i].**  This places affordable housing and family housing alongside all other aspects of the development, such as design and appearance; heritage and environmental impact; housing provision; work, leisure and other uses; jobs, transport, education and viability.

 Housing as such and affordable housing is described as providing *'significant public benefit'*,  along with workspace